hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 Now that we have a checkpoint from our trained object detection model, we can deploy it to Kserve to run inference and predictions.

-# Part 5: Deploying Trained model on Kserve
+# Part 5: Deploying Trained Model on Kserve

 This notebook walks you each step to deploy a custom object detection model on KServe.